 Easy to Moderate Hikes

-This hike explores the ravines and ledges of Wyalusing State Park.
-Travel past Big Sand Cave and Little Sand Cave, washed-out areas of limestone with small waterfalls.
-Black Thunder Point, located between the two caves, offers an excellent view of the Wisconsin River and the beautiful colors of fall leaves.
+Safely explore the ravines and ledges of Wyalusing State Park on this 2-mile out and back trail.
+Survey both Big Sand Cave and Little Sand Cave, two washed-out areas of limestone with clear trickling waterfalls.
+At the halfway point, catch your breath while taking in an expansive view of the Wisconsin River through fall-colored brush.

-These trails can have some brief difficult stretches with hills or narrow paths mixed in with easier flat sections.
+For those travelers looking to grow their hiking skills, check out these trails that mix brief difficult stretches including hills or narrow paths in with easier flat sections.

 Moderate to Difficult Hikes

 These popular trails are located just west of Mellen.
-The first 0.6 miles are easy and flat and feature the 70-foot-high Morgan Falls.
-This section was reconstructed in 2002 to make it accessible for everyone.
-For those who are looking for the more adventurous hike stay on the trail for an additional 1.2 miles to head toward St. Peter’s Dome (known as “Old Baldy” to the locals).
+The first 0.6-mile stretch is flat and leads right to the 70-foot-high Morgan Falls.
+This section was reconstructed in 2002 with an accessible wooden boardwalk and bridge so that everyone can catch a glimpse of the majesty.
+For those who are looking for the more adventurous hike, stay on the trail for an additional 1.2 miles to head toward St. Peter’s Dome (known as “Old Baldy” to the locals).
 The trail becomes rugged with exposed rocks and steep climbs, and the view at the very end provides a breathtaking overlook of Lake Superior and the Apostle Islands.

-Combined, these trails provide more than five miles of rugged hiking through a forest of jack pine, oak, aspen and maple.
-The system is shared with mountain bikers and involves numerous hills and valleys, but you’re rewarded with incredible fall color vistas.
+Combined, these trails in the Black River State Forest provide more than five miles of rugged hiking through a forest of kaleidoscopic jack pine, oak, aspen and maple.
+The system is shared with mountain bikers and the occasional elk and involves numerous hills and valleys, but you’re guaranteed to be rewarded with incredible fall color vistas.